Rugby: French Club Racing 92 pull out of Dan Carter deal after All Black great fails medical

 Dan Carter's controversial return to Racing 92 has hit a snag - after the former All Black first-five failed his medical at the French club.

-The 36-year-old was set to link up with Racing 92, who he joined after the 2015 Rugby World Cup, as a short-term replacement for South African Pat Lambie, who was recently forced to retire due to several concussions.
+The 36-year-old was set to link up with Racing 92, who he joined after the 2015 Rugby World Cup, as a short-term replacement for South African Pat Lambie, who was recently forced to retire after several concussions.

 However, the club has since released a statement revealing that Carter would no longer be joining the club.